aaroncapron/ClariMed/docs/HOW-IT-WORKS.md

     ↓
 You pick one
     ↓
-Saved to localStorage (your device)
+Saved to Supabase (encrypted database)
 ```

 ---